This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 Prince Palace Hotel - click the picture for more details

-Bangkok the Capital of Thailand is one of the most sorts after areas for shopping and Nightlife so let's try and break the areas up as well.
+Bangkok the Capital of Thailand is one of the most sought-after areas for shopping and Nightlife so let's try and break the areas up as well.

 The best 5 Star Hotels for anybody seeking luxury in Bangkok